wmlynar/ros2_java/README.md

 4. Using rqt_console with ros1_ros2_bridge
 ------------------------------------------

-Until the bug is resolved you cannot use logging when using ros1_ros2_bridge.
+Until the issue https://github.com/ros2/ros1_bridge/issues/159 is resolved you cannot use logging when using ros1_ros2_bridge.
 Until then ros2_java will publish on topic /rosout2 and you need to edit rqt_console to listen to /rosout2 topic.

 Please edit file